Whitfield, Santa Rosa County, Florida

 Whitfield is an unincorporated community and census-designated place in Santa Rosa County, Florida, United States.
-Its population was 295 as of the 2010 census.
+Its population was 312 at the 2020 census, up from 295 in the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 Florida State Road 87 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.190 mi2; 4.152 mi2 of its area is land, and 0.038 mi2 is water.